-Although the risk is small, you may develop an infection at the surgical site.
+Although the risk is small, you may develop an infection at the wound site.
 This can usually be treated with antibiotics.
 A small number of people may need surgery to have the wound cleaned out.

 This is a rare but serious side effect.
-You’ll have a CT scan or MRI the day after surgery to check for any bleeding or swelling.
+You’ll have a CT or MRI scan the day after surgery to check for any bleeding or swelling.

 Other side effects

 In some cases, people recover fully and can gradually return to their usual activities.
-In other cases, the tumour position or damage to surrounding brain tissue may mean that there are longer term changes to how you speak, move and think.
+In other cases, the tumour position or damage to surrounding brain tissue may mean that there are longer-term changes to how you speak, move and think.

 View the Cancer Council NSW editorial policy.